-The release at the Site was discovered when the dispensers and product piping were upgraded in June 2004.
-Residual petroleum constituents were detected in the soil from 2 to 6 feet below ground surface (bgs).
-A total of approximately 146 tons of hydrocarbon impacted soil beneath the dispensers and piping were over-excavated and removed from the Site.

-The Site is operated as an active fueling facility.
-Groundwater was not encountered to the maximum depth explored at the Site, 110 feet bgs.
-More than 100 feet separate groundwater from residual petroleum constituents detected in the soil.
-The soil does not contain sufficient mobile constituents to cause groundwater to exceed water quality objectives (WQOs).
+Residual petroleum constituents at the Site were discovered when one waste oil underground storage tank (UST) was removed in May 1998.
+Concentrations of petroleum constituents were detected beneath the former UST at an estimated depth of 11 feet below ground surface (bgs).
+A sub-surface investigation in 1999 indicated that petroleum constituents were not detected in all soil samples.
+The Site is operated as an automotive repair facility and an automotive parts retailer.

+Groundwater was not encountered during the sub-surface investigation to the maximum explored depth of approximately 40 feet bgs.
+Depth to water is estimated to be approximately 56 to 67 feet bgs.
 The nearest public supply well and surface water body are greater than 1,000 feet from the Site.

-FELICIA MARCUS, CHAIR | THOMAS HOWARD, EXECUTIVE DIRECTOR

-Remedial actions have been implemented, and further remediation is not necessary.
 Additional corrective action will not likely change the conceptual site model.
-Any residual petroleum constituents pose a low risk to human health, safety, and the environment.
+Residual petroleum constituents pose a low risk to human health, safety, and the environment.